Online Adversarial Attacks: Stochastic Secretary Problem

 \section{Stochastic Secretary Problem}

 \looseness=-1 \cut{

 } In practice, online adversaries are unlikely to have access to the target model $f_t$.
 Instead, it is reasonable to assume that they have partial knowledge.

 Following \cite{papernot2016practical,bose2020adversarial} we focus on modeling that partial knowledge by equipping the adversary with a surrogate model or representative classifier $f_s$.
 Using $f_s$ as opposed to $f_t$ means that we can compute the value $\mathcal{V}_i:= \ell(f_s(x_i'),y_i)$ of an incoming data point.
 This value $\mathcal{V}_i$ acts as an estimate of the value of interest $v_i:=\ell(f_t(x_i'),y_i)$.
 The {\em stochastic $k$-secretary problem} is then to pick, under the noise model induced by using $f_s$, the optimal subset $S_{\mathcal{A}}$ of size $k$ from $\mathcal{D}$.
 Thus, with no further assumptions on $f_s$ it is unclear whether online algorithms, as defined in ~\S\ref{virtual_plus}, are still serviceable under uncertainty.

 \xhdr{Sources of randomness} Our method relies on the idea that we can use the surrogate model $f_s$ to estimate the value of some adversarial examples on the target model $f_t$.
 We justify here how partial knowledge on $f_t$ could provide us an estimate of $v_i$.
 For example, we may know the general architecture and training procedure of $f_t$, but there will be inherent randomness in the optimization (e.g., due to initialization or data sampling), making it impossible to perfectly replicate $f_t$.

-Consequently, we can view the training of a surrogate model $f_s$---using the same general training procedure---as a sample from a common (for $f_s$ and $f_t$) underlying distribution $\mathcal T$.
+Moreover, it has been observed that, in practice, adversarial examples \emph{transfer} across models~\citep{papernot2016transferability, tramer2017space}.
 In that context, it is reasonable to assume that the random variable $\mathcal{V}_i := \ell(f_s(x'_i),y_i)$ is likely to be close to $v_i := \ell(f_t(x'_i),y_i)$.
-We formalize this assumption on the random variable $\mathcal{V}_i$ in Eq.~\ref{eq:concentration} below.
+We formalize this idea in Assumption~\ref{assump:feas}